 Private foundations are created under state law as a charitable trust or nonprofit corporation.
 To ensure that donations to your private foundation are tax-deductible, an Application for Recognition of Exemption must be submitted using IRS Form 1023 within 15 months of the foundation’s creation.

-For over 37 years, Trust Company Oklahoma has efficiently managed private foundations.
+Since 1981, Trust Company Oklahoma has efficiently managed private foundations.
 Our extensive experience overseeing the details from daily management of foundations and endowments has helped many reach their philanthropic goals.

 Our team is ready to assist you with the accounting, legal, and charitable education you need.
 We are also prepared to help draft investment policy statements, administrative policies as-well-as coordinating the screening process, selection, and allocation of grant requests from charitable organizations.